 * Why does the Declaration of Independence mention God and Creation?

 * Were the authors of the Declaration Biblical Creationists?

 * Are the Founding Fathers represented accurately today?

-* Programs will explore Biblical side of Declaration of Independence
+* Program explores the Biblical and Creationist side of the Declaration of Independence

 By FRANK DEFREITAS for WONDERS OF THE BIBLE